This Mod Podge DIY recipe holder makes the perfect gift! It’s a great idea for the cook in your life, and so easy to make (and personalize).

 Mom has given me some favorite recipes carefully written out on index cards and, being me, I tend to send those flying into the sink or onto the floor whenever I use them.

-So I came up with this little project to both honor my mom and keep the cards safe.
+So I came up with this little project to both honor my mom and to keep the cards safe and where I can find them in the kitchen.

 You will need:

-- A scrap piece of wood for the stem, preferably the same width as your clothespin
+- Scrap piece of wood for the stem, preferably the same width as your clothespin

 - Mod Podge